rebo/comp_state/README.md

-# comp-state: store state on components
+# comp_state: store state on components

-comp-state is a crate that allows you to store state on a per component basis.
+comp_state is a crate that allows you to store state on a per component basis.
 It is designed as a clone of React Hooks, principally the useState hook.

 Here a component is defined as a 'topological aware execution context', this means that the component is aware of its own call-site identity and location in the call tree.

-comp-state is generally used within the context of a host framework, for instance a web frontend compiled to Wasm.
+comp_state is generally used within the context of a host framework, for instance a web frontend compiled to Wasm.

 **Example:**